 For those who haven’t yet discovered the Lymond Chronicles, the series begins in 16th century Scotland (when Mary, Queen of Scots, is a young child) and ranges all over the Continent.
 At the heart of the series is Francis Crawford of Lymond, mercenary, scholar, musician.
 Brilliant, tortured, an enigma to the reader and to most of the other characters.
 A lot of the fun of the series is trying to find the key to the fascinating code of who Lymond is, both literally (his parentage is in question) and in psychological terms.
 There’s a wonderful supporting cast of characters, both real historical figures and fictional characters blended seamlessly together.
 There’s adventure, angst, political intrigue, witty dialogue, and poetic allusions.
 The writing is wonderfully rich (Dunnett was also a painter), the pacing breakneck.

 Dunnett talked about reading and being influenced by other writers I love–Sabatini, Orczy, Heyer (certainly you can see bits of Andre-Louis Moreau and Percy Blakeney in Lymond, no to mention a touch of Peter Wimsey).
 She’s been a huge influence on me.
-I can see a number of echoes of her books looking at “Secrets of a Lady”–the conflict between brothers, questions about parentage, the loss of a child.
-I still pull out her books and reread certain scenes when I have to tackle an action sequence or a sword fight (“The Game of Kings” has the best sword fight I’ve ever read).
+I can see a number of echoes of her books looking at my Malcolm and Suzanne Rannoch series–questions about parentage, the secrets of parents echoing through their children's lives, spouses working on opposite sides and wondering if they can trust each other, personal and political loyalties intertwining and conflicting.
+I still pull out her books and reread certain scenes when I have to tackle an action sequence or a sword fight (The Game of Kings has the best sword fight I’ve ever read).

 Have you read Dunnett?
 Do you enjoy discussing her books?
 Are there other authors you discuss with friends, online or in person?